-The ECRTS 2019 artifacts are published as issue 1 in the volume 5 of the Dagstuhl Artifacts Series (DARTS) at:
+The ECRTS 2020 artifacts have been published as part of the Dagstuhl Artifacts Series – DARTS vol 6, issue 1

 Empirical evidence is important to produce long-lasting impact research.
 We feel that the tools and experiments that are used to produce or validate research results are not given as much attention as they should.
 To counteract this tendency, some communities have started a process called Artifact Evaluation (AE), that rewards well written tools allowing researchers to replicate the experiments presented in papers.
 The purpose of the AE process is mainly to improve the reproducibility of computational results.